G7 finance ministers meet in London to broker global tax deal

 “You need to be round a table, openly, candidly talking through things,” Sunak told Reuters in an interview this week..

 Due to COVID restrictions, ministerial delegations have been cut down and there are few travelling journalists.
-Seating plans have been redesigned with the help of public health officials.
+Seating plans have been redesigned with the help of public health officials, and Sunak greeted leaders by bumping elbows, not shaking hands.

 But the bigger challenge remains reaching an agreement on tax reform which could then be presented to a broader group of countries, the G20, at a summit in Venice in July.